rubyfu/RubyFu/module_0x4__web_kungfu/sql_injection_scanner.md

 ## Basic SQLi script as command line browser

 The is a very basic script take your given payload and send it to the vulnerable parameter and returns the response back to you.
-I'll use (http://testphp.vulnweb.com/) as it's legal to test it.
+I'll use (http://testphp.vulnweb.com/) as it's legal to test.

 ```ruby
 #!/usr/bin/evn ruby